shuraG/backend-ninjaOne/README.md

 * Due to time the device types have been reduced to an ENUM.
 For greater flexibility, it should be implemented as its own entity, rather than a business object.
-* Due to time, the documentation of endpoints use basic documentation MARKDOWN, we should use a better tool as `Swagger` to automate the most part of this documentation software process.
+* Due to time, the documentation of endpoints use basic documentation MARKDOWN, we should use a better tool as `Swagger` to automate the most part of documentation software process.
 * At the moment the `RmmService` class handles both a general price and a price for a specific device type.
 To improve, you could think of an interface that implements the `getPrice(Type Device)` method and have two classes that
   implement: `CommonPrice`(A single price) and `SpecificPrice`(with a map of prices by type).
 So we delegate this